kbapana/Php-Project-List/README.md

 ```

 * **Step3 : Store Data in DB**
-Get the data from git hub Search api accoding to score or star or created date as you wish for only PHP Useful links from the GitHub API
+Get the data from git hub Search api according to score or star or created date as you wish for only PHP Useful links from the GitHub API
 documentation:
 [https://developer.github.com/v3/](https://developer.github.com/v3/)
 [https://developer.github.com/v3/search/](https://developer.github.com/v3/search/)